Skip to Content

 • values — the option values to parse into (required)

 Existing values are preserved until they get overridden by the parsing procedure.
-When using TypeScript, this object will be type-checked against the expected type of option values for a given set of option definitions.
-You can use the valuesFor function to create a fresh object for this purpose.
+When using TypeScript, this object will be type-checked against the expected type of option values for a given set of definitions.
+You can use the valuesFor function to create an object for just this purpose.

 This function returns a promise that resolves to a ParsingResult object containing the following property:

-• warning - a compilation of warning messages generated by the parsing procedure, if any
+• warning — a list of warnings encountered in the parsing procedure, if any

 Parsing flags

-The parsing procedure can also be configured with a ParsingFlags object that has some optional properties, as described below.
+The parsing procedure can be configured via a ParsingFlags object that has some optional properties, as described below.

 Program name

-The progName property is a custom name for the main command, which is used to update the process title and is rendered in the usage section of help messages.
-It defaults to the basename of the executing script, but can be suppressed by setting it to an empty string.
+The programName property is a custom name for the main command.
+It may be used in two places: the process title and in usage statements.
+It defaults to the basename of the executing script, and can be suppressed by setting it to an empty string.

 This flag is ignored when word completion is in effect.